Cecepagus08/Gemini-AI-in-python/README.md

 This project is a Python implementation of Gemini AI, utilizing a third-party API for its functionality.

-## Getting Started

-### Prerequisites

-Ensure you have the following installed on your system:

-- Python 3.x
-- Git

 ### Installation

 Follow these steps to clone the repository and set up the project: